Nebby1999/VarianceAPI/VarianceAPI/ThunderKit/Staging/VarianceAPI/README.md

 	* Added a version for creating items in thunderkit, alongside the default one that uses R2API.

-	* As listed above, VariantAPI comes now with Intrinsic variant items that are used in VariantCreation
+	* As listed above, VarianceAPI comes now with Intrinsic variant items that are used in VariantCreation

 * Fixed the VariantRewardHandler not being as close as possible as the original rewards system